 Improving sexual confidence

-There's no scientific evidence that Rhino pills work, nor is there anything to suggest that the various exotic-sounding ingredients used in Rhino pills or similar over-the-counter products have any positive effects on your sexual performance.
+What do Rhino pills do is really a question of what they’re supposed to do.
+There's no scientific evidence that Rhino pills work, nor is there anything to suggest that the various exotic-sounding ingredients used in Rhino male enhancement or similar non-prescription products have any positive effects on your sexual performance.

-But if you’re going to take any kind of medication or supplement, it should be backed by evidence if it's going to serve as a treatment option for a specific condition.
+But if you’re going to take any kind of medication or supplement, it should be backed by evidence if it's going to serve as a management option for a specific condition.

-Because Rhino pills and other sexual enhancement capsules aren’t FDA-approved prescription drugs, they aren’t subject to the same strict testing and licensing rules.
-And because they don’t require a prescription, there’s no opportunity for a healthcare provider to assess their safety.
+Because Rhino pills and other sexual enhancement capsules aren’t FDA-approved prescription erectile dysfunction drugs, they aren’t subject to the same strict drug ingredients testing and licensing rules.
+And because they don’t require a prescription, there’s limited opportunity for a healthcare provider to assess their safety.

-Fast-acting male enhancement drugs are particularly concerning as many of these products are labeled as harmless “dietary supplements.”
-Yet, many of them are made in potentially unsafe or unsanitary facilities that may be cross-contaminated by other substances.
+Fast-acting male enhancement supplements are particularly concerning as many of these products are labeled as harmless “dietary supplements.”
+Yet, some of them are made in potentially unsafe or unsanitary facilities that may be cross-contaminated by other substances.

 The ingredients used in these products — both the stuff on the label and the stuff they don’t tell you about — may not be measured accurately, meaning some supplements may use an unsafe amount of unlabeled active ingredients.

 These factors combine to create products that aren’t necessarily effective, aren’t safe and should never be viewed as replacements for prescription pills for ED or PE.